Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

 Summing the (finite) geometric series then gives

 This is real and independent of the sign of $L_\delta$ which reflects the fact that in the prescription allowing to properly handle the $P$-value integrals the sign of $\epsilon$ is arbitrary; in particular it has nothing to do with the prescription $+i0^+$ for standard Feynman propagators in the real time formalism.
-As can be easily checked, for $N=2$ and $N=3$ (\ref{eqn:FNpp}) reproduces the results (\ref{eqn:F(2)final}) and (\ref{eqn:F(3)ppfinal}), respectively.
+As can be easily checked, for $N=2$ and $N=3$ (\ref{eqn:FNpp}) reproduces the results of (\ref{eqn:F(2)final}) and (\ref{eqn:F(3)ppfinal}), respectively.
 It is also clear that for $N=1$ the mean field result (\ref{eqn:F(1)}) is recovered.
 Finally, summation over $N$ can also be done\footnote{We use the formula arctan$~\!t=(1/2i)\ln[(1+it)/(1-it)]$ and the expansion of the logarithm in powers of $t$.} and leads to the expression

-The zero temperature analog of this formula (i.e. representing the contribution of the particle-particle ring diagrams to the ground state energy density $E/V$) has been for $P=0$ first given by Kaiser \cite{KAJZERKA1} who in deriving it relied on combinatoric arguments.
-The formula which is the zero temperature analog of (\ref{eqn:FppSummed}) for arbitrary polarization $P$ has been then written (by invoking the Kaiser's reasoning) down in \cite{He1,He3} (see also \cite{KAJZERKA2}).
+The zero temperature analog of this formula (i.e. representing the contribution of the particle-particle ring diagrams to the gas energy density $E/V$) has been for $P=0$ first given by Kaiser \cite{KAJZERKA1} who in deriving it relied on combinatoric arguments.
+The formula that is the zero temperature analog of (\ref{eqn:FppSummed}) for arbitrary polarization $P$ has then been written (by invoking the Kaiser's reasoning) down in Refs. \cite{He1,He3} (see also Ref. \cite{KAJZERKA2}).